How to Track Shopping Cart Abandonment in Google Analytics?

 - Nidhi Arora

 Shopping Cart Abandonment is one of the biggest challenges faced by many eCommerce retailers.
-According to statistics, around 70 percent of shoppers are abandoning your shopping cart without making any purchase due to unexpected costs, website crashed, excessive payment security checks, unsuitable delivery options, price presented in a foreign currency and other specific reasons to your store.
+According to statistics, around 70 percent of shoppers are abandoning their shopping cart without making any purchase due to unexpected costs, website crashes, excessive payment security checks, unsuitable delivery options, price presented in a foreign currency and other reasons.

-In fact, it has also been observed that, from the last 5 years, shopping cart abandonment rates have been consistent across the entire eCommerce industries.
-The Business Insider report shows that, Business Insider reports that “Nearly $4 trillion worth of products will be abandoned in online shopping carts this year.
-And 63% of that is actually recoverable!”
+In fact, it has also been observed that, from the last 5 years, shopping cart abandonment rates have been consistent across the entire eCommerce industry.
+The Business Insider report shows that products worth nearly $4 Trillion will be abandoned in online shopping carts this year.
+And 63% of that is actually recoverable!

 Just start using Google Analytics to pinpoint the cart abandonment issue.
 In fact, it can also aid to figure out the stage where the customers are abandoning you by tracking your checkout funnel.
 Once you have identified the specific problem, you can test a lot of solutions and make the conversion machine that your online eCommerce store is supposed to be.